egenerse/master-thesis/content/introduction.typ

 Apollon has several technical and usability problems that affect both students and developers.
 The tool still uses old React class components, which makes the code hard to read, update, and maintain.
 Developers struggle to add new features or fix bugs because the structure is outdated and complex.
 This slows down progress and causes more errors over time.

-The user interface also creates confusion.
-For example, the diagram selection feature stays hidden under the file tab, which makes it hard to find.
-Many students cannot locate basic actions quickly, and this reduces efficiency.
-Apollon does not offer a smooth or modern user experience, which leads some students to choose other tools.

-The collaboration mode shows serious problems.
+The rendering logic has serious problems.
 When users try to add certain elements, such as a package, the app sometimes freezes or gets stuck in an infinite render loop.
-This makes collaboration unreliable, especially during real-time group work.
+This makes Apollon Standalone unreliable and causing frustration to users.

 On mobile devices, the problems become worse.
 The app does not support drag-and-drop properly, making it hard to create or move elements.
 The sidebar takes up too much space, which limits the working area on smaller screens.
 These issues make it uncomfortable for students to use Apollon on phones or tablets.